How to make strawberries last longer is a post that puts 2 popular Pinterest methods to the test. See which kept strawberries fresh for 3 weeks!

 Best Way to Store Strawberries: The experiment

 I used berries from the same 1-pound plastic clamshell to test the two variables and the control.
-Berries were of varying sizes and generally the same ripeness.
-Any berries that had begun to spoil, I discarded.
+The berries varied in size and were generally of the same ripeness.
+I discarded any berries that had begun to spoil.

 Variable 1: